Charles the Chad (CHAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Charles the Chad Historical Price

-According to the latest data gathered on Charles the Chad live price page, the current price of Charles the Chad is 0.00367792USD.
-The circulating supply of Charles the Chad(CHAD) is 1.00B CHAD , giving it a market capitalization of $3.68M.
+According to the latest data gathered on Charles the Chad live price page, the current price of Charles the Chad is 0.00305399USD.
+The circulating supply of Charles the Chad(CHAD) is 1.00B CHAD , giving it a market capitalization of $3.05M.

 The Charles the Chad Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CHAD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.